apache/mxnet/docs/tutorials/gluon/gluon_from_experiment_to_deployment.md

 ### Loading pre-trained model

 We will use pre-trained ResNet50_v2 model which was pre-trained on the [ImageNet Dataset](http://www.image-net.org/) with 1000 classes.
-All you need to do is re-define the last softmax layer and specify the number of classes to be 102 in our case and initialize the parameters.
-You can also add layers to the network according to your needs.
+To match the classes in the Flower dataset, we must redefine the last softmax (output) layer to be 102, then initialize the parameters.

-Before we go to training, one unique feature Gluon offers is hybridization.
-It allows you to convert your imperative code to static symbolic graph which is much more efficient to execute.
-There are two main benefit of hybridizing your model: better performance and easier serialization for deployment.
-The best part is it's as simple as just calling `net.hybridize()`.
-To know more about Gluon hybridization, please follow our [tutorials](https://mxnet.incubator.apache.org/tutorials/gluon/hybrid.html).
+Before we go to training, one unique Gluon feature you should be aware of is hybridization.
+It allows you to convert your imperative code to a static symbolic graph, which is much more efficient to execute.
+There are two main benefits of hybridizing your model: better performance and easier serialization for deployment.
+The best part is that it's as simple as just calling `net.hybridize()`.
+To know more about Gluon hybridization, please follow the [hybridization tutorial](https://mxnet.incubator.apache.org/tutorials/gluon/hybrid.html).